larq/larq/docs/architecture_guide.md

 ## Binarizing a Single Layer

-Any layer has two types of inputs: parameters, such as filter weights and biases, and incoming activations.
+Any layer has two types of inputs: parameters, such as kernels and biases, and incoming activations.

 We can reduce the memory footprint of the model by binarizing parameters.
 In Larq, this can be done by passing a `kernel_quantizer` from [`larq.quantizers`](/api/quantizers) when instantiating a [`larq.layer`](/api/layers) object, or by using a custom BNN optimizer such as [Bop](/api/optimizers/#bop).